opencasestudies/website-ocs-source/README.md

 Open Case Studies
 ==================

-* GitHub repository with all case studies: [https://github.com/opencasestudies](https://github.com/opencasestudies).
+* GitHub organization with all case study repositories: [https://github.com/opencasestudies](https://github.com/opencasestudies).

 Note that the DT search table is hosted at this URL (http://www.opencasestudies.org/OCS_search/) from a separate repo: https://github.com/opencasestudies/OCS_search